Conflict with China not inevitable: US officials

-Senior United States officials stressed during a panel discussion yesterday that US-China conflict is not inevitable, and the US' intent is not to ask countries to choose sides.
+SINGAPORE - Senior United States officials stressed during a panel discussion on Tuesday (Aug 24) that US-China conflict is not inevitable, and the US' intent is not to ask countries to choose sides.

 The discussion followed a speech in which US Vice-President Kamala Harris said China continues to "coerce" and "intimidate" over its claims to the South China Sea.